-Legend says that Antonio Bay was built in 1880 with blood money obtained from shipwrecked lepers but no one believes it.
-On the eve of the town's centennial many plan to attend the celebrations, including the murdered lepers.
+Legend says that Antonio Bay was built in 1880 with blood money obtained from shipwrecked lepers, which no one believes.
+On the eve of the town's centennial, many plan to attend the celebrations, including the murdered lepers.

 See more »

 75 of 100 people found this review helpful.

 Was this review helpful to you?